Shop.HalifaxTrails.ca: Daily Deals.

 Difficulty: Moderate-Difficult (Navigation/Terrain/Hills/Distance).

-1350 hectares of a very unique landscape, ideal for #mountain biking & #hiking.
+1350 hectares of highly unique landscape, ideal for #mountain biking & #hiking.

-The Backlands encompass 1350 hectares between Williams Lake, Colpitt Lake, McIntosh Run, Powers Pond, Herring Cove and Purcell’s Cove roads.
-Trails and access points (except the protected area) are unmarked and unofficial.
+The Backlands encompass 1350 hectares between Williams Lake, Colpitt Lake, McIntosh Run, Powers Pond, Herring Cove, and Purcell’s Cove roads.
+Most entrances other than via Alabaster Way, have little-to-no signage or trail markings.

-The unique landscape of the Backlands makes it extremely popular with mountain bikers and hikers alike.
-It’s always wise to keep your head up and move to the side of the trail to allow bikers to pass.
-Navigating the area can be a little confusing due to the many footpaths, trails and rock formations that lead off in different directions in this large area.
+The unique landscape of the Backlands makes it extremely popular with mountain bikers (video) and hikers alike.
+Proper trail etiquette should be observed.
+Be on the lookout for others and move to the side of the trail to allow bikers to pass.
+Navigating the area can be confusing.
+Interconnecting paths, trails, and rock formations can lead you in many different directions.
+Careful attention, proper planning and preparation are required to ensure you don’t venture beyond your means in this large wilderness area (video).

-This ecologically unique land is composed of granite and bluestone glacially sculpted rock which was quarried from the mid-late 1700s through to the 20th century.
+This ecologically unique landscape is composed of granite and bluestone glacially sculpted rock which was quarried from the mid-late 1700s through to the 20th century.
 The stone was used to construct the early fortresses of Point Pleasant Park, York Redoubt, and the Halifax Citadel as well as the Town Clock and Grand Parade.
-Nowadays it functions as a visually stunning landscape, and one of many cool #historic sites to explore in Nova Scotia.

 The McIntosh Run and Williams Lake watersheds are the backbone of the backlands.
 Williams Lake is a cornerstone of the area and has long been a popular swimming spot.
-It can also be explored via canoe/kayak.
-A paddling loop at the other end of the backlands known as the Pine Island Ponds loop is another great way to explore the Backlands.
+It can also be explored via canoe/kayak (video).
+A paddling loop at the opposite end of the backlands known as the Pine Island Ponds loop is a great trip for experienced adventurers.

 The lands (Unceded by the Mi’kmaq) are under threat of development and surrounded by private land.
 As such, it isn’t easy to identify access points which aren’t on private land.
 The majority of the backlands are unprotected.
 The exception is land donated by the Napier and Arnell families facilitated by the Nova Scotia Nature Trust.

 Many groups interested in preservation came together to be known as the Backlands Coalition.
 Our HRM Alliance, identified the backlands as an important part of the proposed H.R.M.
 Greenbelt.
-Help the Nature Conservancy of Canada to create an urban wilderness park in this land by donating!
+Show some love for the Backlands by helping the Nature Conservancy of Canada to create an urban wilderness park in this land by contributing to its protection! (video)